Tommertom/pseudossrionicangular/README.md

 All Ionic Angular folks out there - any thoughts on this experiment?

 Code to look at:
-- src/index.html
+- src/index.html (including class='hydrated' in html!!)
 - src/main.ts

 And here the demo - https://oima-543bb.web.app

-One issue (probably more) - no scrollbar for vertical scrolling??

 Agree?

 (also on Ionic forum - https://forum.ionicframework.com/t/pseudo-ssr-for-ionic-angular-is-this-a-realistic-alternative/225757)